Katharina Zell

-Katharina Schütz Zell (1497/98 – 5 September 1562) was a Protestant reformer and writer during the Protestant Reformation.
+Katharina Schütz Zell (1497/98 – 5 September 1562) was an Alsatian Protestant reformer and writer during the Protestant Reformation.
 She was one of the first Protestant women to marry a clergyman.
 Katharina lived all of her life in Strasbourg.
 Strasbourg was incorporated within the Holy Roman Empire during this time period, but today is located in France close to the border of Germany.

 Biography

 Early life and education

 Katharina Schütz Zell was most likely born in early 1498 to Elisabeth Gerster and Jacob Schütz in Strasbourg.
 She had two older brothers, Jacob and Lux, and two older sisters, Elisabeth and Barbara.
 After she was born her parents had five more children, Margaret, Magdalene, Ursula, Andrea, and Jacob.
 The Schütz's were part of the artisan class, and though not of higher ranks, they were most likely one of Strasbourg's established families.

 Katharina's family devoted a large portion of their personal finances to the education of their numerous children.
 Katharina herself received an excellent vernacular education.
 The exact form of schooling Katharina received is not clear, but it is clear that she learned to read and write German fluently, and eventually developed some basic knowledge of Latin.
 Katharina's interests in learning were mainly religious, as well as professional training, particularly preparation for an independent profession.
 This was also not the end of her education.
 She took it upon herself to continue independent learning throughout the rest of her life.